adam-p/yesterday-i-learned/random.md

 1. If you want to control someone, [look at her forehead](https://m.imgur.com/gallery/HAn3e).
 If you want to marry someone, make sure she's a female (or whatever), then look at her chin.
 1. [Re: "A perk of your gender"](https://www.reddit.com/r/AskReddit/comments/4ij2xh/whats_a_perk_of_your_gender_that_you_think_most/d2yi5t7) *if im taking a shit and theres that little bit thats hard to get out - you can stick a finger up your vag and push through the (fairly thin and flexible) wall between your vagina and anus and get it out.* - /u/drizzzzzzle
 1. [Escalator](https://en.wikipedia.org/wiki/Escalator#History) was a trademarked term, lost because of it being [so popular](https://en.wikipedia.org/wiki/Mind_share).
-1. It is possible to over-tighten the bolts for the wheel nuts.
-Use a torque wrench to (do something...?)
 1. The [confusion](http://bulbapedia.bulbagarden.net/wiki/Status_condition#Confusion) status always strikes with 40-point typeless damage.
 1. There is [no law about "safe transport of ammunition"](http://www.cdnshootingsports.org/legal_storage_and_transport.html).
 A police can still get you into trouble, which means it is best to transport them in a manner that makes you appear to be a careful person.
 1. [Woman saves cat](https://www.youtube.com/watch?v=oP5qPvCAyfE)